What Your Doctor Didn’t Tell You About GERD

 Contrary to popular belief, GERD is often not caused by an overproduction of stomach acid.
 Stomach acid doesn’t wind up in your esophagus because it spills out due to excess.
 It spills out because the LES relaxes when it shouldn’t.
 Too little stomach acid however is a large contributor to GERD, as it prevents digestion.
 Stomach acid has an important role in the body.
 Not only does it break food down into amino acids, it also kills bacteria, yeast, viruses, and parasites that enter our digestive tract.
 Low stomach acid is linked to yeast overgrowth, B12 deficiency, parasites, and even anxiety and depression.

 Try supplementing with hydrochloric acid (HCL), which is the main digestive acid in the stomach.
 I’ve found that most symptoms of GERD disappear with HCL supplementation.
-If you’re unsure of how much to take, you can set up a wellness coaching session with our nutritionist, who can design a plan specifically for you.

 Often overlooked, stress has a profound effect on the body.
 It manifests in physical symptoms such as an erratic, racing heartbeat, muscle tension and twitches, and digestive issues like diarrhea and reflux.

 I suggest to all my patients that they prioritize stress reduction.
 Take care of yourself by adopting some stress-relieving strategies, such as exercise, meditation, and art.
 If you are having trouble relaxing, try a yoga class or a guided meditation.